Kosinkadink/ComfyUI-AnimateDiff-Evolved/README.md

 The desired animation length is determined by the latents passed into the sampler. **With context_options connected, there is no limit to the amount of latents you can pass in, AKA unlimited animation length.** When no context_options are connected, the sweetspot is 16 latents passed in for best results, with a limit of 24 or 32 based on motion model loaded. **These same rules apply to Uniform Context Option's context_length**.

-You can also connect AnimateDiff LoRA Loader nodes to influence the overall movement in the image - currently, only works well on motion model v2 like ss
+You can also connect AnimateDiff LoRA Loader nodes to influence the overall movement in the image - currently, only works well on motion v2-based models.

 ![image](https://github.com/Kosinkadink/ComfyUI-AnimateDiff-Evolved/assets/7365912/524ba030-97aa-47a5-a0fd-ecffbbf5e439)
 ![image](https://github.com/Kosinkadink/ComfyUI-AnimateDiff-Evolved/assets/7365912/908d1848-13d4-4e86-bdb0-f6870fd28b06)